halfminami/visual-sorting-algorithm-canvas/README.md

 # Make sorting visual (`canvas`)
 This visualizes sorting algorithms like many other examples found when googling gif of sorts.
 This uses `canvas`.
-It can record video on browser. (not yet)
+It can record video on browser.

 # How to add sort
 ## in `sortfunc.ts`